 Another benefit of the internal rotor motor lies in the small moment of inertia (tendency to resist angular acceleration) of the rotating shaft.
 This quality gives this type of electric motor an incredible ability to run at high speeds.

 Creating a large number of coils inside the stator is a more difficult task than winding coils outside the rotor.
-For this reason, inner rotor motors are currently used for specialized applications that require a compact and high-output motor with superior dynamic characteristics.
+For this reason, inner rotor motors are currently used for specialised applications that require a compact and high-output motor with superior dynamic characteristics.